BenjaminLawson/PeerTunes/README.md

  - Users join bittorrent swarm where peers announce rooms
  - Users subscribe to room updates from host peer
  - Host peer processes and relays messages among room peers
+### Why
+ - Hosting this type of real-time service with the client-server design is EXPENSIVE
+ - Business model shown to be unprofitable time and time again
+ - Websites keep popping up and shutting down, this will be perminant
 ### Features
  - $0 to host (static files => host on IPFS, gh-pages, dropbox, etc.)
  - YouTube video support